 from Harvard Medical school and my own post,

 Chronic stress elevates stress hormones such as cortisol.
-Cortisol is probably the single most difficult hormone when trying to lose weight on a low carb diet.
+Cortisol is probably the single most difficult hormone when trying to lose weight on a this type of diet.

-Having consistently high levels of cortisol is like holding your finger on the button that releases your hunger hormone, you always seem to feel hungry and have cravings for foods that definitely have no place in a healthy diet.
+Having consistently high levels of cortisol is like holding your finger on the button that releases your hunger hormone, you always seem to feel hungry and have carb cravings for high carb foods such as junk food that definitely has no place in any diet let alon a low carb one.
 Hello, hot chips, Halo Top ice cream and freshly baked Portuguese tarts.